michaelpq/michaelpq.github.io/manuals/postgresql/windows/index.markdown

 (http://sourceforge.net/apps/trac/mingw-w64/wiki/Make), then fetch it from one of the stabls releases like x64-4.8.1-release-posix-seh-rev5.7z.

-Then install MinGW in a path like c:\mingw and add c\:mingw to Path (or PATH for msysgit). msysgit is btw recommended to facilitate development with MinGW as it is necessary to begin to do things like configure and make [install] manually.
+Then install MinGW in a path like c:\\mingw and add itto Path (or PATH for msysgit). msysgit is btw recommended to facilitate development with MinGW as it is necessary to begin to do things like configure and make [install] manually.
 Compilation is as well slower than MSVC outputs.